PTI renews commitment to fight for Haqeeqi Azadi - Pakistan - ExBulletin

 In his message released by the PTI media wing on Saturday, Mr. Khan pledged to continue the fight for the rule of law and for Haqeeqi Azadi of the nation, emphasizing that March 23 was a day of commitment for achieve and establish an Islamic welfare state.

-Furthermore, PTI stalwart and former Speaker National Assembly Asad Qaiser while addressing a convention held at the Khyber Pakhtunkhwa House, Islamabad, said that the goal of founding Pakistan could not be achieved, as basic human rights were being violated and PTI leaders were in jail.
+Furthermore, PTI stalwart and former Speaker National Assembly Asad Qaiser while addressing a convention held at Khyber Pakhtunkhwa House, Islamabad said that the goal of founding Pakistan could not be achieved, as basic human rights were being violated and PTI leaders were in jail.

 He said PTI had high expectations but Chief Justice of Pakistan (CJP) Qazi Faez Isa disappointed it.
 History will not remember the CJP if it did not guarantee the rule of law, he added.